 10 Best PHP framework you should know

 PHP is a widely used, powerful programming language that allows us to develop massive web applications.
 A PHP Framework is a basic platform that allows us to develop web applications.
-In other words, it provides structure.
-By using a PHP Framework, you will end up saving loads of time, stopping the need to produce repetitive code, and you’ll be able to build applications rapidly.
+PHP frameworks help to promote rapid application development (RAD), which saves you time, helps build more stable applications, and reduces the amount of repetitive coding for developers.

 Here are the 10 best PHP Frameworks you should know.

 benefits of using a framework include: PHP framework makes development faster.
 For example, you don’t have to write complex queries to retrieve the data from the database.
 PHP frameworks provide CRUD operations.
 The MVC model ensures rapid development.
 Frameworks are better in securing the web application from common security threats.